Sam Smith makes smooth debut at Montreux jazz festival

 “The most painful kind of love is unrequited love, it only felt natural to write about it,” he said on Tuesday, performing “Lay Me Down” and “My Funny Valentine”.

-In late April, Smith canceled the remainder of his Australian tour due to a hemorrhage on his vocal cords, apologizing to fans but saying the decision was taken on doctor’s orders.
-[ID:nL8N0XP44Y]
+In late April, Smith cancelled the remainder of his Australian tour due to a haemorrhage on his vocal cords, apologising to fans but saying the decision was taken on doctor’s orders.

 “Three months ago I had surgery on my vocal cords.
 To be able to do a gig in a tiny venue is incredible, I prefer this to anything,” he told the crowd at the Montreux Jazz Lab where fans paid 92 Swiss francs ($97) to stand for the sold-out concert.